nblaisdell2/SNC-ConfluencePublisher/README.md

 # Confluence Publisher

-A ServiceNow scoped application that publishes record data from any ServiceNow table to **Atlassian Confluence Cloud** pages — either on demand from a form button, or automatically from Flow Designer.
+A ServiceNow scoped application that publishes record data from any ServiceNow table to **Atlassian Confluence Cloud** pages — either on demand from a form button, or automatically from ServiceNow Flow Designer.

 |                    |                                                                                 |
 | ------------------ | ------------------------------------------------------------------------------- |